-7. Add a Motion Tween to the Clouds layer like we did with the policeman so that the clouds move from one side of the stage to the other.
+8. Add a Motion Tween to the Clouds layer so that the clouds move from one side of the stage to the other.

 The last thing we'll do is use a filter to change the look of the Clouds symbol.
 This wouldn't be possible if we had made the clouds in to a regular Graphic symbol.